-Like it or not, Indonesians still look down on divorced women especially on this case single moms and it is not only sad, it is degrading!
+Like it or not, Indonesians still look down on divorced women especially in this case single moms and it is not only sad, it is degrading!

-Why should women being jab for her marital status?
-What does intelligence, diligence and work appraisal got to do with being divorced?
-Apparently, in some companies it matters!
+Why should women get jabbed for her marital status?
+What does intelligence, diligence and work appraisal get to do with being divorced?
+Apparently, in some companies, it matters!

 How shallow can these people go?

-Being a single and working full time moms means WE have to work double – EXTRA harder than a married women.
+Being a single and working full-time moms means WE have to work double – EXTRA harder than married women.
 Why?
-Because we are constantly being pushed to proof to everyone around us that we could manage doing it all solo.
+Because we are constantly being pushed to prove to everyone around us that we could manage to do it all solo.
 That we can in-fact fly solo!

-I’m not saying that other working moms (married ones) and dads doesn’t work just as hard but I really feel that to some Indonesian companies, being a single moms means we need to proof ourselves over and over again.
+I’m not saying that other working moms (married ones) and dads don’t work just as hard but I really feel that to some Indonesian companies, being a single moms means we need to prove ourselves over and over again.